Want to go elk hunting in Ontario

 Comment period: between August 30, 2010 and October 14, 2010 (45 days)

-22 thoughts on “Want to go elk hunting in Ontario”
+22 Replies to “Want to go elk hunting in Ontario”

 1. I once talked to a guy that belonged to the group that brought them to Ontarion, at the Carp Sportsmans Show.
 He told me as far as his group was concerned, there would never be an Elk season in Ontario